AlanInTsukuba/name-gender-ja/index.md

 ### <a id="GenderAttributionEastAsian">Gender attribution for East Asian names</a>

-Gender attribution for Asian names using European alphabets suffers from limitiations.
+Gender attribution for Asian names using the Latin alphabet suffers from limitiations.
 The USPTO's <a href="#ProgressAndPotential2019">2019 Progress and Potential</a> profile of women inventors used a baseline attribution method based on IBM's Global Name Recognition system and WIPO7s worldwide gender-name dictionary (WGND).
 This baseline method was unable to classify gender for 54,400 cases from Japan, 34,600 cases from China and 28,300 cases from the Republic of Korea.
-These unclassified cases comprised 62% of the inventors residing in China and 31% of those residing in the Republic of Korea.
+These unclassified cases comprised 62% of the inventors residing in China and 31% of those residing in the Republic of Korea. <a href="#MattauchEtal2020">Mattauch, etal.
+(2020)</a> use a bibliometric approach to estimate the proportion of women scientifically active in computer science.
+Creating a database of authors from 19 international conferences, they estimate country of origin using NamSor Origin API and gender using NamSor Gender API.
+Asserting without citation that Chinese names are not strongly correlated with gender, they exclude names from Hong Kong, China, Taiwan, Republic of Korea, Viet Nam and DPRK; this is 27% of their original dataset. <a href="#HuangEtal2020">Huang, etal.
+(2020)</a> use the commercial service <i>Genderize.io</i> to identify the gender of more than 3 million authors spanning 83 countries and 13 major disciplines but exclude all researchers from China (mainland, Hong Kong, Macau, & Taiwan), the Democratic People’s Republic of Korea, Japan, Malaysia, the Republic of Korea, and Singapore.
+They also exclude all authors from Brazil.
+In creating a bibliographic database for assessing gender equality in research, <a href="#ShangEtal2021">Shang, etal.
+(2021)</a> cite <a href="#MattauchEtal2020">Mattauch, etal.
+(2020)</a> and  in further asserting that many Asian names are not strongly correlated with gender.
+They additionally cite <a href="#HuangEtal2020">Huang, etal.
+(2020)</a> in excluding all authors from China (Mainland, Hong Kong, Macau, & Taiwan), Japan, Singapore, Malaysia, South Korea, Indonesia, Thailand, Viet Nam, Philippines, Cambodia, Laos, Myanmar, and Mongolia; this is 17% of their original dataset.

 #### Existing resources for Japanese given names written in Kanji